| || |

 Low Crime Rates and Community Policing

 Roseville’s 2016 total crime rate fell 2 percent from 2015 levels and is still far lower on a per-capita basis than it was 20 years ago.
 The city’s violent crime rate remains one of the lowest in the Sacramento region.
 The city’s rate of property crime runs higher than the state average due to active and thorough reporting by the community, our large retail sector, and our position as a more affluent community with a low fear of crime.

 The Police Department is committed to the principles of community-oriented policing, using partnerships and problem-solving techniques to proactively address the immediate conditions that give rise to public safety issues such as crime, social disorder, and fear of crime.
 Rather than simply responding to crimes once they have been committed, community policing concentrates on preventing crime and eliminating the atmosphere of fear it creates.
 Earning the trust of the community and asking residents and businesses to be stakeholders in their own safety enables law enforcement to better understand and address both the needs of the community and the factors that contribute to crime.

-In addition to patrol, the department provides a wide range of services, including criminal investigations, vice and narcotics investigations, crime suppression, traffic enforcement, youth service officers in the schools, animal control, social services and youth intervention services in partnership with the Roseville Police Activities League.
+In addition to patrol, the department’s services include criminal investigations, vice and narcotics investigations, crime suppression, traffic enforcement, youth service officers in the schools, animal control, social services, and youth intervention services in partnership with the Roseville Police Activities League.

 Police Staffing Analysis for a Changing Environment